Should I Keep Kosher?

 Paul said, “If any of those who do not believe invites you to dinner, and you desire to go, eat whatever is set before you, asking no question for conscience’ sake.
 But if anyone says to you, This was offered to idols, do not eat it for the sake of the one who told you, and for conscience’ sake; for the earth is the Lord’s, and all its fullness.
 Conscience, I say, not your own, but that of the other.
 For why is my liberty judged by another man’s conscience?”
 (1 Corinthians 10:27-29).

+As an interesting side note, some rabbis claim that the world will be purified in the Messianic age, achieving a higher spiritual level where even pigs will become permissible food.[ix]
+Yes, when Yeshua returns, we’ll all be eating BBQ pork.
+And I am hoping that lobster and scallops also make it on the list.
 This rabbinic opinion raises another question.
 Will there be anything unclean in the Kingdom of God?
 I do not believe so, as we read concerning the New Jerusalem, “There shall by no means enter it anything that defiles, or causes an abomination or a lie, but only those who are written in the Lamb’s Book of Life” (Revelation 21:27).

 The Gentiles have been grafted into the branches of Israel and have become part of her commonwealth.[x]
 It is written, “For if the firstfruit is holy, the lump is also holy; and if the root is holy, so are the branches.
 And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree” (Romans 11:16-17).
-Them being grafting in, however, did not make the Gentiles Jewish.
+Their being grafting in, however, did not make the Gentiles Jewish.

 Paul further clarified: “For though I am free from all men, I have made myself a servant to all, that I might win the more; and to the Jews I became as a Jew, that I might win Jews; to those who are under the law, as under the law, that I might win those who are under the law; to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law; to the weak I became as weak, that I might win the weak.
 I have become all things to all men, that I might by all means save some.”
 (1 Corinthians 9:19-22).

 Just as it would be inappropriate for a Jewish person to reject the food of our Gentile brothers, it would also be wrong for us to force our Jewish brethren to break from their conviction to keep the Laws of Kashrut.
-So, regarding our initial question: Should we as Jews continue to practice and observe the laws of Kashrut, and should Christians do so as well.
+So, regarding our initial question: Should we as Jews continue to practice and observe the laws of Kashrut, and should Christians do so as well?
 I think that depends on our company.
 Like Paul said, “For though I am free from all men, I have made myself a servant to all.
 To the Jews, I observed the law, that I might win some of them to Christ; and to the Gentiles, I observed their customs, so that I might win some of them to Christ as well.”

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.